 Packing for The Thames Path

-On this trail, the vast majority of hikers sleep in indoor accommodation en route.
+On the Thames Path, the vast majority of hikers sleep in indoor accommodation en route.
 Accommodation options include hotels, guesthouses, hostels, bed and breakfasts.
-Because this walk is a long one, we can’t cover all the options en-route, but here are a few choice highlights:
+Because this walk is a long one, we can’t cover all the options en route, but here are a few choice highlights:

 - The Trout Inn at Tadpole Bridge, Buckland Marsh (https://www.trout-inn.co.uk/).
 Log fires, warm welcomes, and rustic interiors, this is a fantastic pub for an overnighter.
 They specialise in boat hire and local sausages!

 - YHA Oxford (https://www.yha.org.uk/hostel/yha-oxford).
 An affordable option in a city of expensive accommodation, YHA Oxford is located close to the trail and close to most of Oxford’s big attractions.
-Many walkers stay here, making it a great place to meet other ramblers roaming on the same trail as you.
+Many walkers stay here, and you will meet other hikers walking the path.

 - Longridge Activity Centre, Marlow.
 Something a little bit different, this activity centre reaches out to kids and adults who like to adventure, offering activities such as kayaking, abseiling, and climbing.
 If you have kids in tow on your walk, this is an excellent option.
-It’s also a great choice for those walking on a budget.
+A good choice for those walking on a budget.

 - Riverbank House, Cookham (http://www.riverbankcookham.co.uk/).
 An alternative to the above if you’re not too keen on more physical exertion, this is a proper bed and breakfast inside a Grade II listed building.
 Great panoramas, friendly faces, and excellent food.
 A fantastic choice.